Health Encyclopedia

 • After the medicine is finished, you may have another test to see if H. pylori infection is still present.

-• Avoid alcohol during treatment.
+• Stay away from alcohol and smoking during treatment.

 Follow-up care